cqiann/Running-AlphaFold3/README.md

 # Running AlphaFold3
-Create the following .sh file, replace $USERNAME, $PATH_TO_INPUT_FILE with your Midway username and the path to your AlphaFold3 input file.
+Create the following .sh file, replace any $ as appropriate (Except for $BIND_PATHS.

 When defining `BIND_PATHS`, make sure to include the path that contains your AlphaFold3 input file.
 For example, if I have the input file in `/scratch/beagle3/christineqian/$some_sub_directory`, I would include `/scratch/beagle3/christineqian/` in the BIND_PATHS so AlphaFold3 can have access to my input file.

 ```